-These mistakes are done on purpose.
+SEO mistakes are often done on purpose.

 1. Keyword Stuffing

-However are you writing for Search Engines or for your audience?
+However, are you writing for Search Engines or for your audience?

 Related Article: How to Avoid Keyword Stuffing?

-2. Duplicated Content
+2. Duplicate Content

 Share your thoughts on these black hat SEO techniques in the comment box down below.